neurallayer/roboquant-quickstart/src/main/resources/archetype-resources/docs/README.md

 Welcome
 =======
-This project has been created by the `roboquant-quickstart` Maven Archetype.
+This project has been created by the `roboquant-quickstart` Maven archetype.
 There is already a small default application included that you can find at:

     src/main/kotlin/${groupId.replace('.','/')}/App.kt

+At the same location you can also find a basic implementation of a strategy called `MyStrategy`.

-By default, the following roboquant modules are included:
+By default, the following roboquant modules are included in the project:

 - roboquant: the core module of roboquant
 - roboquant-ta: adds technical analysis indicators and strategies
 - roboquant-extra: integration with 3rd party brokers and market data providers
-- roboquant-crypto: integration with Binance and XChange
+- roboquant-crypto: integration with Binance and XChange crypto exchanges

 Compile your Application
 ========================